r3x3r/rubyslippers/README.md

 # rubyslippers
-Raspberry pi autossh bash script utilizing google spreadsheets.
+Raspberry pi autossh bash auto-ssh script utilizing google spreadsheets.

-No outside ports are needed to connect to remote network raspberry pi.
+No outside ports are needed to be forwarded to client raspberry pi on remote network.

 ----
 BsidesDFW 2019